ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
-10 Advanced TypeScript Tips and Tricks You Might Not Know - <a href="https://medium.com/@javascriptcentric/10-advanced-typescript-tips-and-tricks-you-might-not-know-e47afd25cfbd" target="_blank" rel="noopener noreferrer">link</a></h3>
+Promise.all vs for…of: Asynchronous JavaScript 🦈 - <a href="https://medium.com/@sharqiewicz/promise-all-vs-for-of-asynchronous-javascript-afd52812905a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ravi Sharma`**
+✍️ **posted by `Kacper Szarkiewicz`**

-<blockquote>Unlock the Full Potential of TypeScript: 10 Advanced Tips & Tricks You Probably Haven’t Discovered Yet.</blockquote>
+<blockquote>🦈 Hi I am Sharqi!
+In JavaScript, Promise.all allows multiple promises to be executed concurrently, waiting for all to complete before…</blockquote>

 <h3>2.
 Handling Class Libraries in Node.js (With and Without TypeScript) - <a href="https://medium.com/better-programming/handling-class-libraries-in-node-js-with-and-without-typescript-39b73b2186b6" target="_blank" rel="noopener noreferrer">link</a></h3>